enhuiz/food-diffuse/README.md

-# Food Diffuse: Generate Fake Foods using Denoising Diffusion Probablistic Model
+# Food Diffuse: Generate Fake Foods using Denoising Diffusion Probabilistic Model

 ## About the model